-It may be called a Long Island Iced Tea, but there's not a drop of tea in it.
-Get the ingredients for this potent cocktail, as well as a few recipe variations.
+It may be called a Long Island Iced Tea, but ironically, tea is not one of its ingredients.
+Learn how to make the popular Long Island Iced Tea cocktail as well as some ingredient variations.

 Long Island Iced Tea Recipe

-- 3-4 ounces cola (Cut calories with diet cola)
+- 3 to 4 ounces cola (cut calories with diet cola)

 - Measure out all the ingredients except for the cola, pour them into a cocktail shaker and shake for about 10 to 15 seconds.

-- Strain the contents into a tall glass with ice and top off with the cola.
+- Strain the contents into a highball glass with ice and top off with the cola.

 - Add a lemon slice for garnish.